Isivile23/Data-Analytics-Week-1/Week-2 Module 2.md

 * Simple linear regression has many applications.
 For example, you might use simple linear regression to assess the impact of a marketing promotion on a company's sales.
 In healthcare, you might explore the relationship between a person's age and body mass index (BMI).

 ### From Simple to Multiple Linear Regression

+* Note that you explore the relationship between two variables using simple linear regression.
+Multiple linear regression builds on that concept by examining the effect of numerous independent variables on a dependent variable.
+* A crucial aspect of linear regression is the correlation between how far the observations are from the regression line.
+Correlation is a measurement of how well the regression line fits the observations.
+The correlation coefficient (r) ranges between –1 and 1 and indicates the strength of the correlation.
+The stronger the correlation, the more tightly the points wind around the line of best fit.
+Perfect correlation is when r has a value of either –1 or 1, implying that every data point falls directly on the regression line.
+Interpreting correlation strength depends on the industry.